There's more to Election 2012 than a neck-and-neck presidential race: the U.S. Congress.

 - The fiscal cliff: The failure of Congress to address the nation's critical budget issues means America now faces the "fiscal cliff," a combination of the expiration of the Bush-era tax cuts (which will effectively raise taxes) and mandatory spending cuts agreed to in previous budget deals.
 The last chance for lawmakers to act is during the lame duck session after the election, but the uncertainty over the fiscal cliff has already slowed business spending.

-RELATED: Congress isn't the only group damaging our economy.
-Check out what the Fed's been up to .
+RELATED: Congress isn't the only group damaging our economy. .

 Congress has instead preoccupied itself with such frivolities as naming buildings – at least 19 bills this year alone attached a name to a federal building.